-Over the last thirteen years, I have taught many workshops and classes and coached hundreds of everyday community members to share their personal stories on the Odyssey stage.
+Over the last fourteen years, I have taught many workshops and classes and coached hundreds of everyday community members to share their personal stories on the Odyssey stage.

 Things have evolved into a smooth running structure thanks to a staff of one and a crew of amazing volunteers that keep the organization vital and the stories flowing so that I had time to write a book, The Radical Act of Community Storytelling: Empowering Voices in Uncensored Events.

-My time is divided between teaching storytelling workshops and writing.
-Two of my stories will be published in anthologies this fall, Best of FST!
-Female Storytellers Anthology Volume 1 and Inside and Out: Women’s Truths, Women’s Stories.
+My creative time is divided between teaching storytelling workshops and writing.
+Two of my stories were published in anthologies this fall, Best of FST!
+2017, Female Storytellers Anthology Volume 1 and Inside and Out: Women’s Truths, Women’s Stories.
 My present project is a novel of linked short stories.

 In addition to my career as the “Odyssey Lady,” I have been a weaver, mixed media artist, and social worker.
 Now I am a community activist, citizen folklorist, restorer of Navajo rugs and a writer.